conmaol/maglocunus/AI/LLMs/pai2025/introduction.md

 ### Early years

 §2.1.
-The roots of LLMs lie in 1950s work on <mark>machine translation</mark> using symbolic, rule-based algorithms.
+The roots of LLMs lie in 1950s work on **machine translation** using symbolic, rule-based algorithms.

 §2.2.
-The first <mark>chatbot</mark> was Joseph Weizenbaum’s 1960s ELIZA, which used pattern matching and regular expressions.
+The first **chatbot** (conversational agent) was Joseph Weizenbaum’s 1960s ELIZA, which used pattern matching and regular expressions.

 §2.3.
 Rule-based systems are brittle , hard to build, and a nightmare to maintain.
-As a result statistical, <mark>machine learning</mark> approaches became more popular from the 1990s.
+As a result statistical, **machine learning** approaches became more popular from the 1990s onwards.

-Feature engineering (selection)
+§2.4.
+Traditional statistical NLP relied on human-driven **feature engineering** and feature selection – the aim is to identify features (ie. characteristics of the input) that are predictive in solving a task.

+§2.5.
+Post-2010, **deep learning** became the dominant paradigm in NLP – multi-layer neural network models that learn informative features by themselves from the raw input.

+§2.6.
+Initially, deep learning relied on **task-specific architectures** – multi-layer perceptrons, convolutional neural networks, recurrent neural networks, recursiove neural networks.

 ### The modern LLM era

+§2.7.
+The **transformer architecture** was introduced in 2017, removing the need for constructing complex task-specific architectures.

 Back up to: [Top](#)